zignaly-open/zignaly-neo/README.md

 #### Raffles Server

-An Apollo Gr5aphQL-based app for Zignaly Raffles.
+An Apollo GraphQL-based app for Zignaly Raffles.
 Please adjust `packages/raffles-server/.env`, start the PostgreSQL server (details in `packages/raffles-server/README.md`) and run it with `yarn raffles-server`.
 Info about the fixtures is also present in that readme file.